Grace Graber

 BIOGRAPHY

-In many ways, Grace Graber is the voice of a rising movement full of people who believe that maybe both faith and mental health matter — in fact, maybe they’re inextricably intertwined.
+Grace Graber is the voice of a rising movement of people who believe that faith and mental health don’t just coexist — they’re powerfully intertwined.

-Not too long ago, Grace Graber was a suicidal teenager struggling with PTSD from severe bullying.
-Music gave her the ability to survive— specifically, a Hawk Nelson song that met her where she was.
-In a glorious full-circle moment, Hawk Nelson’s founding vocalist Jason Dunn would later feature on Grace’s song “This One’s For You,” a track from the Conversations EP that was written for anyone in a place like the one she walked through.
+Once a suicidal teenager battling PTSD from relentless bullying, Grace found hope through music — particularly in a Hawk Nelson song that helped her hold on.
+Years later, in a beautiful full-circle moment, she collaborated with Hawk Nelson’s founding vocalist Jason Dunn on “This One’s For You,” a track from her Conversations EP written for anyone in that same dark place.